Nebula-Consulting/nebula-environment-metadata/README.md

 may then create multiple records of your type for each environment and use the Apex API to access the relevant ones for your current environment.

+## Matching values in environments

+Values in environments are matched by looking at their Environment reference and the Org Domain URL within it.

+If there is a custom metadata record associated with an Environment that matches `Url.getOrgDomainUrl().toExternalForm()`, then that record is returned.
+If there is a record in an Environment with no Org Domain URL set, then that record is returned.

 ## Apex Interface

 Of course, you may query the metadata records directly.
-Convenience methods are provided to access properties which can give you all the metadata for the current environment or read a key at a time
+Convenience methods are provided which respect the rules of matching described above.
+The methods can give you all the metadata for the current environment or read a key at a time.

 ### Apex Interface: Properties